 - Puree: Using an immersion blender (affiliate link) or food processor/blender, blend until smooth or desired consistency (a little chunky is ok).
 If using a food processor or blender you may need to do it in two batches.
 Taste for seasoning.
 Add back to the pot and heat before serving if necessary.

-- Serve: To serve, add a little sauce to the bottom of your dish, use the back of a spoon to spread the sauce outward a bit making a circular or zig zag motion.
-Place pasta on top and cover with more sauce, gently toss to coat if you like (if you prefer toss your pasta and sauce together in the pot and then serve).
-Top with toasted nuts and fresh cracked pepper.
+- Assemble: Toss with pasta of choice.
+Alternatively, add a little sauce to the bottom of your dish, use the back of a spoon to spread the sauce outward a bit making a circular or zig zag motion.
+Place pasta on top and cover with more sauce, gently toss to coat.

-- This recipe has the potential of being a one pot meal if you cook the pasta in the pot first and then cook the sauce.
+- Make it a one pot meal.
+This recipe has the potential of being a one pot meal if you cook the pasta in the pot first and then cook the sauce.

-Leftovers can be stored in the refrigerator for 4 – 5 days, in covered containers.
+Leftover butternut squash sauce can be stored in the refrigerator for 5 – 6 days, in covered containers.
 Reheat on the stovetop over low heat until warmed through or in the microwave.

 Can You Freeze Butternut Squash Pasta Sauce?

-Yes, squash pasta sauce is freezer friendly and lasts for up to 2 – 3 months.
-Simply let cool completely before freezing.
-I love using these freezer safe containers (affiliate link) when freezing.
-For larger portions, ziplock freezer bags work great too, and you can flatten them out.
+Yes, butternut squash pasta sauce is freezer friendly and lasts for up to 2 – 3 months in the freezer.
+To freeze, let cool completely and store in multi-use freezer safe containers (affiliate link).
+For larger portions, store in ziplock freezer bags, removing as much as possible before sealing (you can flatten them out for space saving).
 Let thaw before reheating.

-Take a look at these other easy butternut squash recipes, you may find a new favorite for the meal rotation!
+Take a look at these other easy pasta recipes, you may find a new favorite for the meal rotation!

-If you try this butternut squash sauce recipe, please let me know!
+If you try this easy pasta sauce recipe or have a question, please let me know!
 Leave a comment and rate it below.
 I love to hear what you think, or any changes you make.Print

-Butternut squash pasta sauce is a perfect fall sauce for your favorite pasta!
-Easy to make with simple ingredients, you’ll also find an option to add white beans to the puree for added protein.
+Butternut squash pasta sauce is a perfect fall sauce for your favorite pasta or ravioli!
+Easy to make with simple ingredients and ready in about 30 minutes for a quick and easy weeknight meal.